doslim/doslim/README.md

  <img align="right" alt="GIF" src="https://media0.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif?cid=ecf05e47pcnf60xwxirs8y1bhtcqkqilodjw2coxx1y5i1n2&rid=giphy.gif&ct=g" />

 ### About Me
-- 👀 My research interests mainly lie in the intersection of data mining, machine learning and business intelligence.
+- 👀 My research interests mainly lie in the intersection of **data mining, machine learning and business intelligence**.
-- ✨ I currently focus on recommender systems, reinforcement learning and data-driven decision-making.
+- ✨ I currently focus on recommender systems and large language models.
-- 🙌 I'm looking to collaborate on machine learning applications in business🤝.
+- 🙌 I'm looking to collaborate on machine learning applications in social science and business 🤝.
 - 📫 Contact me by dsl21@mails.tsinghua.edu.cn

+### News
+- *2024.7* 🎲 Our paper, "Helmsman of the Masses?
+Evaluate the Opinion Leadership of Large Language Models in the Werewolf Game", is accepted to First Conference on Language Modeling (COLM) 2024.

+### Publication
+- Silin Du & Xiaowei Zhang, Helmsman of the Masses?
+Evaluate the Opinion Leadership of Large Language Models in the Werewolf Game, *First Conference on Language Modeling (COLM)*, 2024.

 ### Education
 - 🏫 PhD, Department of Management Science and Engineering, Tsinghua University.